Advice on how public bodies can support the Homes for Ukraine scheme.

 - Local authority confirms arrival of individual with the Contact Centre through the data sharing process.
 Timescale: Upon arrival.

-- Hotel ensures catering, cleaning, linen and laundry services.
+- Hotel ensures breakfast and evening meal, cleaning and, linen services are provided.
 Ideally, provision of essential items on arrival.
 Where the hotel does not offer a full board option meal allowance packages will have been pre-arranged.
 Timescale: Upon arrival and continuous.

 - Local authority arranges provision of SIM card and internet-enabled devices (as required).
 Timescale: Within 48 hours.

-- Hotel ensures access to free WiFi.
+- Accommodation provider ensures access to free WiFi.
 Timescale: Upon arrival and continuous.

 - Local authority supports Universal Credit application.
 Timescale: Within 7 days.